tiny-blocks/country/README.md

 ## How to use

-The library exposes country codes according to ISO-3166 specifications.
+The library exposes country codes according to [ISO-3166 specifications](https://www.iso.org/iso-3166-country-codes.html).
 Also, it is possible to create a representation of a country that groups the codes and its name.

 ### Alpha2Code

-**Alpha-2 code**: a two-letter code that represents a country name, recommended as the general purpose code.
+A two-letter code that represents a country name, recommended as the general purpose code.

 ```php
 $alpha2Code = Alpha2Code::UNITED_STATES_OF_AMERICA;